getkyo/kyo/README.md

 String < (Abort[Absent] & IO)
 ```

-> Note: The naming convention for effect types is the plural form of the functionalities they manage.

 Any type `T` is automatically considered to be of type `T < Any`, where `Any` denotes an absence of pending effects.
 In simpler terms, this means that every value in Kyo is automatically a computation, but one without any effects that you need to handle.

 This design choice streamlines your code by removing the necessity to differentiate between pure values and computations that may have effects.
 So, when you're dealing with a value of type `T < Any`, you can safely `eval` the pure value directly, without worrying about handling any effects.